josephg/egwalker-paper/reg-text.typ

 We consider a collaborative plain text editor whose state is a linear sequence of characters, which may be edited by inserting or deleting characters at any position.
 Such an edit is captured as an _operation_; we use the notation $italic("Insert")(i, c)$ to denote an operation that inserts character $c$ at index $i$, and $italic("Delete")(i)$ deletes the character at index $i$ (indexes are zero-based).
-Our implementation compresses runs of consecutive insertions or deletions, but for simplicity we describe the algorithm in terms of single-character operations.
+//Our implementation compresses runs of consecutive insertions or deletions, but for simplicity we describe the algorithm in terms of single-character operations.

 == System model

-Each device on which a user is editing a document is a _replica_, and each replica stores the full editing history of the document.
+Each device on which a user edits a document is a _replica_, and each replica stores the full editing history of the document.
 When a user makes an insertion or deletion, that operation is immediately applied to the user's local replica, and then asynchronously sent over the network to any other replicas that have a copy of the same document.
-Users can also make edits while offline, which are then enqueued and sent when the device is next online.
+Users can also edit their local copy while offline; the corresponding operations are then enqueued and sent when the device is next online.

 Our algorithm makes no assumptions about the underlying network via which operations are replicated: any reliable broadcast protocol (which detects and retransmits lost messages) is sufficient.
 For example, a relay server could store and forward messages from one replica to the others, or replicas could use a peer-to-peer gossip protocol.
 We make no timing assumptions and can tolerate arbitrary network delay, but we assume replicas are non-Byzantine.

+One of the properties that the collaboration algorithm must satisfy is _convergence_: any two replicas that have seen the same set of operations must be in the same state, even if the operations arrived in a different order.
+If we assume that every non-crashed replica eventually receives every operation, the algorithm achieves _strong eventual consistency_ @Shapiro2011.
+Our algorithm also satisfies the _strong list specification_, a formal specification of collaborative text editing @Attiya2016.

 == Event graphs

-In order to correctly interpret an operation such as $italic("Delete")(i)$, we need to determine which character was at index $i$ at the time when the operation was generated.
-We therefore associate each operation with a _version_ of the document, and we store enough context to be able to reconstruct the exact state of the document as of any version.

-Specifically, we represent the editing history of a document as an _event graph_, which is a directed acyclic graph (DAG) in which every node is labelled with an operation and a unique ID.
+We represent the editing history of a document as an _event graph_, which is a directed acyclic graph (DAG) in which every node is an _event_ consisting of an operation and a unique ID.
-When the graph contains an edge from node $a$ to node $b$ we say that $a$ is a _parent_ of $b$, and $b$ is a _child_ of $a$.
+When the graph contains an edge from event $a$ to event $b$ we say that $a$ is a _parent_ of $b$, and $b$ is a _child_ of $a$.
-The graph is transitively reduced (i.e. it contains no redundant edges).
+The graph is transitively reduced (i.e., it contains no redundant edges).
-When there is a directed path from $a$ to $b$ we say that $a$ _happened before_ $b$, and write $a -> b$.
+When there is a directed path from $a$ to $b$ we say that $a$ _happened before_ $b$, and write $a -> b$ as per Lamport @Lamport1978.
-The $->$ relation is therefore a strict partial order.
+The $->$ relation is a strict partial order.
+We say that events $a$ and $b$ are _concurrent_, written $a parallel b$, if both events are in the graph, but neither happened before the other: $a arrow.r.not b and b arrow.r.not a$.

-The _frontier_ is the set of nodes with no children.
+The _frontier_ is the set of events with no children.

-Whenever a user performs an operation, a new node labelled with that operation is added to the graph, and the previous frontier becomes the new node's parents.
+Whenever a user performs an operation, a new event containing that operation is added to the graph, and the previous frontier in the replica's local copy of the graph becomes the new event's parents.
-The new node and its incoming edges are then replicated over the network.
+The new event and its parent edges are then replicated over the network, and each replica adds them to its copy of the graph.
+If any parent events are missing, the replica waits for them to arrive before adding them to the graph; the result is a simple causal broadcast protocol @Birman1991 @Cachin2011.
 Two replicas can merge their event graphs by simply taking the union of the sets of nodes and edges.
-An operation is immutable once it has been added to the graph (we discuss later how old parts of the graph can be pruned when they are no longer needed).
+An event in the graph is immutable; it always represents the operation as it was originally generated, not some transformed operation.

 #figure(
   fletcher.diagram(node-inset: 6pt, node-defocus: 0, {
     let (char1, char2, char3, char4, char5, char6) = ((0,2), (0,1.5), (0,1), (0,0.5), (-0.5,0), (0.5,0))
-    node(char1, $id_1: italic("Insert")(0, \"H\")$)
+    node(char1, $italic(id)_1: italic("Insert")(0, \"H\")$)
-    node(char2, $id_2: italic("Insert")(1, \"e\")$)
+    node(char2, $italic(id)_2: italic("Insert")(1, \"e\")$)
-    node(char3, $id_3: italic("Insert")(2, \"l\")$)
+    node(char3, $italic(id)_3: italic("Insert")(2, \"l\")$)
-    node(char4, $id_4: italic("Insert")(3, \"o\")$)
+    node(char4, $italic(id)_4: italic("Insert")(3, \"o\")$)
-    node(char5, $id_5: italic("Insert")(3, \"l\")$)
+    node(char5, $italic(id)_5: italic("Insert")(3, \"l\")$)
-    node(char6, $id_6: italic("Insert")(4, \"!\")$)
+    node(char6, $italic(id)_6: italic("Insert")(4, \"!\")$)
     edge(char1, char2, "->")
     edge(char2, char3, "->")
     edge(char3, char4, "->")